oak-hu/oak-hu.github.io/content/Notes/Metaphysics & Epistemology.md

 an induced relation is location conducive iff it entails that the delegator is weakly located at the place of delegation; exlusive, indifferent clear generalizations

 Loc Con requires delegator to be there; occupany only requires it to be somewhere in the system.

+### Belief Change as Evidence
+**Elise Woodard (KCL)**

+Motivating Case: I'm against some position; I learn that you used to be against it, for the same reasons, but then changed your mind.

+The View:

+This can provide
+1. zetetic ('inquiric') reasons to investigate further
+2. second-order evidence (a) that there is more evidence out there, and (b) about the quality of your reasoning

+But not when
+1. It's not a genuine change of mind
+2. There's overwhelming counterevidence against the adopted view

+Minimal pairs (over, say, the relative importance of family, or philosophical pragmatism)
+1. A and B disagree, and always have.
+2. A and B disagree, but B used to agree with A.

+Being A in version 2 seems much more worrying!

+Changes of mind:
+- Not just any belief-revision (just as forgetting is not just any loss of knowledge)
+- Indicator of epistemic improvement
+- Epistemic virtue and avoiding certain biases
+- Evidence of epistemic superiority & empathy

+(So, like, this is why we give the advice to be able to argue for your opponents' positions at least as well as they can themselves.
+Also, this is why people parade around, say, religious converts.)